How Big Is Turkey? Size of Turkey in Miles, KM, and Compared to Texas

 The size of Turkey brings with it significant climatic diversity, adding another alluring element to its rich geographical tapestry.

-This diversity arises from Turkey’s unique position straddling two continents, being partially landlocked as well as coastlines, and the wide range of geographical features it encompasses.
+This diversity arises from Turkey’s unique position straddling two continents, being partially landlocked as well as having coastlines, and the wide range of geographical features it encompasses.

 Transitional Climate Between Continents